vatesfr/xen-orchestra/docs/docs/windows-templates.md

 ## Sysprep and reseal

-Close the running Sysprep window, then run the following command in a PowerShell window running as Administrator:
+Close the running Sysprep window and run the following command in a PowerShell window running as Administrator:

 ```
 C:\Windows\System32\Sysprep\sysprep.exe /generalize /oobe /shutdown "/unattend:C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\Unattend.xml"
 ```

 :::warning
-- You must specify Cloudbase-init's Unattend.xml since this file is what starts the cloud-init configuration process.
+- Specify Cloudbase-init's Unattend.xml.
+This file is necessary to start the cloud-init configuration process.
-- The Unattend parameter should be fully quoted because the Unattend.xml path contains spaces.
+- The **Unattend** parameter should be fully quoted because the Unattend.xml path contains spaces.
 :::

-Once the Sysprep process is complete, your template VM will shut itself down.
+Once the Sysprep process is complete, your template VM will shut down.

 ![Sysprep is running](./assets/windows-templates/4-sysprep.png)

-Finally, immediately convert your VM to a template; do not start it again or the cloud-init configuration process will begin.
+Convert your VM to a template; do not start it again or the cloud-init configuration process will begin.

 ## Instantiating new VMs